 The NFRC is a more authoritative, industry-specific body that comprehensively compares energy-efficient windows.
 They provide standardized ratings in four key energy performance categories.

 What are these categories?
 See a sample NFRC label below and read on for more information about each metric.
 Also, learn about the various window treatments used to improve these energy-saving metrics.

 Part 2: The metrics & factors that determine a window’s energy efficiency

-The following are the four essential metrics used by independent groups like the National Fenestration Rating Council and the Energy Star program to evaluate a window unit’s efficiency.
+The following are the four essential metrics used by independent groups like the National Fenestration Rating Council to evaluate a window unit’s efficiency.
 You’ll also learn about window design features that help manufacturers improve these ratings.

 Metric 1: Window U-Factor

 U-factor determines the rate at which heat escapes through a window.
 The lower the U-factor number is, the better the window is at mitigating heat loss.
-Look for lower numbers on both the NFRC and the Energy Star label.
+Look for lower numbers on both the NFRC label.